advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/email.md

 Choose a defined level according to your notification strategy.
 Default is "Critical" means notifying message in time.

-### Templcate
+### Template

 Support `HTML` and `Text` content.
 You can pre-define your message template here.
 When you call `/send` API, you don't need to send entire message string every time, just send the variables.
+If you don't use template, leave template blank.

 For example, we pre-define a sentence contains a variable {cocktail} and a picture.